ZhengWinnieWu/WR_simpleGCM/README.md

 # WR_simpleGCM
 Further improvement of GFDL's idealized General Circulation Model

 We employ actual orography with land and ocean into the idealized model.
-We use an iterative prodedure after Chang (2006) to determine equilibrium temperatures (Teq) that lead to reanalysis-like temperatures and diabatic heating.
+The Teq we provide corresponds to iteration 31 of DRAG experimeent D3 as described in Wu and Reichler (2018).
+It is the result of an iterative procedure after Chang (2006) and leads to reanalysis-like temperatures and diabatic heating.
 We also vary the magnitude of the Rayleigh damping coefficients.
-The detailed discription of the improved model and the corresponding outcomes are in
+A description of the improved model and corresponding outcomes are in

 Wu, Z. and T. Reichler (2018): Towards a More Earth-like Circulation in an Idealized Model, Geophys.
 Res.
 Lett. (submitted).

-We further use this modified model to study the surface controls of the frequency of stratospheric sudden warming events, as described in
+We further use this modified model to study the surface control of the frequency of stratospheric sudden warming events, as described in

 Wu, Z. and T. Reichler (2018): Surface Control of the Frequency of Stratospheric Sudden Warming Events, J. Climate (in preparation).